elizibar/elizibar.github.io/yearoffinalfantasy/Series/ff4series.md

 *Final Fantasy IV: The After Years* is a direct sequel set roughly 17 years after the events of the original game.
 It was first released in episodic form on Japanese mobile phones in 2008, then on WiiWare, and later collected in the PSP Complete Collection.
 A 3D remake in the style of the DS version of Final Fantasy IV arrived on mobile and PC in the mid-2010s.

+The PSP release (*Final Fantasy IV: The Complete Collection*) also included a short original scenario called *Final Fantasy IV: Interlude*.
+It sits between the original game and *The After Years*, focusing on the main cast in the years after the events of Final Fantasy IV and helping bridge the two stories.

-The story focuses on the next generation (particularly Ceodore, the son of Cecil and Rosa) while bringing back most of the original cast.
+The story of *The After Years* focuses on the next generation (particularly Ceodore, the son of Cecil and Rosa) while bringing back most of the original cast.
 It is very much a fan-service project that revisits many locations, characters, and even bosses from the first game.

 Reception has been mixed.
 Some players appreciated the chance to catch up with the characters and enjoyed the nostalgia, while others found the storytelling fragmented, the encounter rate frustrating, and the overall experience too reliant on rehashing the original.
 The original episodic release structure and pricing also drew criticism.
 It sits as an optional continuation rather than an essential part of the core Final Fantasy IV experience for many players.